Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

-\paragraph{\textbf { Healthcare applications}} FL has become very popular in the field of healthcare applications \cite{[4.39],[4.40],[4.41]}.
+\paragraph{\textbf { Industrial IoT (IIoT)}} The fourth industrial revolution (Industry 4.0) was triggered by the advancements in automation and manufacturing industries, coupled with the emergence of IIoT devices.
+Albeit the promising features of FL can be beneficial for IIoT networks, the upsurge number of nodes that may participate in the training process might produce colossal traffic that burdens the network.
+Reliable participant selection schemes can reduce network overhead and alleviate communication costs.
+The work in \cite{[52]} presents a budgeted client selection algorithm that enhances the global model accuracy by choosing the best clients.
+This algorithm finds $R$ clients with the best test accuracy based on the secretary problem.
+More specifically, clients are interviewed sequentially and marked as selected or rejected, and then these clients will be ranked from the best to the worst to facilitate the selection process.
+Another serious design aspect in FL-empowered IIoT networks is edge device failure, which causes severe fluctuations in production quality.
+The authors in \cite{[54]} shed light on such aspects and propose an anomaly detection framework that uses FL to train edge devices to predict abnormalities, enabling enhanced communication efficiency. \paragraph{\textbf { Healthcare applications}} FL has become very popular in the field of healthcare applications \cite{[4.40]}.
 Pandemics negatively affect human health and cause negative impacts on economics.
-Recently, Covid-19 swept the world and caused mortality and financial losses.
-Covid-19 primary manifestation is pneumonia which is detected using X-ray scanning.
-ML can play a vital role in such medical cases, in which collected data can be exploited to train a ML model that can predict the infectious state.
-By emphasising on the fact that patients data across different medical centres should be handled privately, FL setting is the natural option for such applications.
+Recently, Covid-19 swept the world, causing health problems and mortality.
+Covid-19's primary manifestation is pneumonia which is detected using X-ray scanning.
+ML can play a vital role in such medical cases, in which collected data can be exploited to train an ML model that can predict the infectious state.
+By emphasising that patient data across different medical centres should be handled privately, the FL setting is the natural option for such applications.
 Therefore, Liu \emph{et al.} \cite{[45]} applied FL to datasets of various clinical centres; FL clients exploited the available local X-ray images of Covid-19 cases at each hospital to train a model that helps practitioners to determine if a patient has been infected, without leaking any personal information.